RegioHelden/github-reusable-workflows/README.md

 * In the `Security` section open `Secrets and variables`
 * Go to `Actions`
 * Create a `New organization secret` called `COMMIT_KEY` with the token

+## Set up trusted publishing

+To deploy your packages to PyPI, you first need to set up trusted publishing there.

+As a PyPI project admin

+* Go to the project management view on PyPI
+* Select menu `Publishing`
+* Add a new entry for GitHub using the following settings
+  * Owner: The GitHub organization owning the repository
+  * Repository name: The name of the repository
+  * Workflow name: If you follow the naming guidelines below, use `build-and-publish.yaml`
+  * Environment name: leave empty

 # Usage